Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Swampy Lakes Sno-Park

-Swampy Lakes Sno-Park has a number of ungroomed trails and groomed trails that connect to the Virginia Meissner network.
+Swampy Lakes Sno-Park has a number of ungroomed (more on the west side) and groomed (more on the east side) trails that connect to the Virginia Meissner network.

 Ungroomed trails are more challenging than groomed, so we recommend Swampy Lakes (and other ungroomed trail networks) for intermediate to advanced Nordic skiers.